Nordic Resistance Movement: Sweden

 On 19 April 2018, fireworks were thrown at the U.S. embassy in Stockholm during a protest against the bombing of Syria.
 One NRM man was arrested.
 The same month a member was arrested for plotting to assassinate journalists.
 Police confiscated a shotgun from the man.
 On 6 July 2018, members of the NRM assaulted two pro-Israel activists in Gotland.

 Swedish-Estonian NRM member Oskar Laas was deported to Estonia in 2021 as a threat to national security for his extremist views.
-Laas’ father was a founder of the local department of the EKRE and took part in NRM demonstrations, as did the younger Laas with another Estonian friend.
+Laas' father was a founder of the local department of the EKRE and took part in NRM demonstrations, as did the younger Laas with another Estonian friend.
 Laas had taken pictures with his friend in face masks holding the book Siege, and attended events of Blue Awakening and Atomwaffen Division in Estonia.

 On 6 July 2022, during Almedalen Week, Ing-Marie Wieselgren died after being stabbed at Donners plats in Visby.
 The arrested perpetrator was a 33-year-old man who had previously participated in events organized by the NRM and had written for the neo-Nazi website Nordfront.

 In May 2022, the Swedish police arrested a man from Falköping for possessing firearms and powerful explosives.
 The police allege the man plotted mass shooting and bombing.
 According to Vice News the man possessed material by NRM, Iron March and Atomwaffen Division.

 In April 2024, the NRM attacked a Roma encampment and destroyed it, and later the same month they attacked an antifascist gathering, assaulting the attendants and throwing smoke bombs.
 Three antifascists were beaten so badly they were hospitalized.

-On 9 July 2025, the Swedish police came to arrest an NRM member in Östersunds for violent threats when he started shooting at the police.
+On 9 July 2025, the Swedish police came to arrest an NRM member in Östersund for violent threats when he started shooting at the police.
 The police threw a stun grenade at him and subdued him.
 The police had previously confiscated a firearm cache from the man due to his association with the NRM.

+The NRM organized a torch march held in memory of the murdered skinhead Daniel Wretström in December 2025.
+Some 200 people attended the event.

+The NRM secured 4.7% of votes in Campus Manilla elections, attended among others by princes and princesses of Sweden, sparking discussion of youth radicalization.
+The principal of the school stated that he will have to overhaul the political curriculum in response to the result.